phalpern/WG21-halpern/task_block_proposal-r5.md

 We borrowed some of the language used to describe `async` for the invocation of the asynchronous function in `task_block::run`.
-In particular, it is necessary to copy the invocable passed as a function argument to `run` so that the continuation can modify or destroy the argument without invalidating the asynchronously-called invocable.
+In particular, it is necessary to copy the function-object argument to `run` so that the continuation can modify or destroy the argument without invalidating the asynchronously-called function.

 ## Naming changes